dmikushin/epub2tts_fr/README.md

 bash -c 'docker run --gpus all -v "$PWD:$PWD" -v ~/.cache/tensorflow_tts/:/root/.cache/tensorflow_tts/ -v ~/.cache/tensorflow_tts/:/root/.cache/tensorflow_tts/ -v ~/nltk_data:/root/nltk_data -w "$PWD" epub2tts_fr example/oceania.txt example/oceania.wav'
 ```

+## Working notes

+Startup overhead of TensorFlow is huge, especially with the GPU backend.
+This system clearly needs to be reworked into a persistently resident service.
+However, the GPU memory footprint of it will be 1-2 GiB.
+TensorFlow or CUDA should provide a way to swap the GPU memory to host.